pbearne/wp-author-avatars/readme.txt

 = 1.8.0 =
 * Replaced the pre 2.6 wordpres widget code with the current widget API calls to enable visablity setting
 * CSS changed .multiwidget_author_avatars changed to .widget_author_avatars.
 This was caused by the widget API update
-* Added expemently support for Co-Author Pluss Plugin
+* Added expemently support for Co-Author Pluss Plugin - the post count does not work for linked account - will take a patch that fixs it :-)
 * Moved the display option to the right column to make more room for roles

 = 1.7.1 =